Can You Detect Early Pregnancy With the Help of Cervical Mucus?

 Any of these characteristics in a cervical discharge could indicate an infection.
 Therefore, you must visit your doctor if you have any of these changes or symptoms.

 How Can You Check Cervical Mucus?

-Toilet Paper: Before you pee, wipe your vagina with a white toilet paper.
+Toilet Paper: Before you pee, wipe your vagina with white toilet paper.
 Observe the colour, consistency, and feel of the discharge on the tissue.

-Underwear: In this method, you simply check for vaginal discharge on your underwear daily.
+Underwear: In this method, you check for vaginal discharge on your underwear daily.
 You will notice that vaginal discharge will increase when you near ovulation.
 However, this method may not yield much information on other days.

 Fingers: This is the method that yields the most accurate information.
 Clean your hands.
 Insert two fingers into your vagina and check the consistency, colour, and stickiness.

 The following are the typical results that are found throughout a menstrual cycle:

 You may notice no colour and mostly dry immediately after your period ends.
 However, you will have dry days for a few days; you might notice any discharge during this time.